 Most dating advice focuses on the skills of seeking, not the skills of loving.
 Apps, events and websites offer endless opportunities for meeting, but until we learn how to choose healthy intimacy and nurture its tender new shoots, it’s unlikely we’ll find the love we seek.
 When we approach our search for love as an intimacy journey, not as a race against time or a search for a needle in a haystack, everything changes.

-In my decades of seeking a relationship, I spent incalculable hours looking for love in places that lacked love, using methods that had little to do with love.
+As I describe in my upcoming book Deeper Dating, I spent decades in search of a relationship, clocking incalculable hours looking for love in places that lacked love, using methods that had little to do with love.
 Play it cool.
 Act witty.
 Conceal all traces of unseemly need.
 As much as I tried–and God knows, I tried–nothing seemed to work.
 I was endlessly engrossed in my seeking, but it turns out that this was not where the gold was to be found.
 As much as we are led to believe that finding love is all about upping the numbers of people we date and improving our looks, it’s ultimately our humanity that lets us find and keep real love.
 When we learn to bring our humanity into the ways we search for love, the real changes begin to happen.

 A number of years ago, two friends and I–three “chronically single psychotherapists”–started a support group.
 Week after week we met and supported one another as we encountered the same frustrating obstacles we’d each hit so many times before in our dating lives.
 Left to our own devices, we would have taken the same old turns and ended up with the same old disappointments.
 Now, with one another’s help, we found escape routes out of our unhelpful patterns.
 As a result, the new choices we made had the lovely taste of earned wisdom.
 That group changed my dating life.
 And each one of us–after a combined count of many decades of singlehood–is now in a loving relationship.